Brandeis University Admissions

 "From then on, I started wondering, what would it take to actually do that on campus here at Brandeis?"
 Madeleine asked herself.
 "Then one night last February, I couldn't sleep and I just started planning it."

 The next day she met with Koloski-Ostrow, who encouraged her to apply for a Eunice M. Lebowitz Cohen Fellowship, which funds undergraduate research and creative projects in the field of classical studies.

 During the pandemic, professor of classical studies Joel Christensen began working with the Center of Hellenic Studies and the Out of Chaos Theater to hold readings and discussions of Greek plays online.
 That grew into a discussion last summer about mounting a 24-hour, worldwide virtual reading of Homer's "The Odyssey."

-Christensen knew of Cahn's previous plans, and when the academic year began last fall he invited her to attend the meetings.
+Christensen knew of Madeleine's previous plans, and when the academic year began last fall he invited her to attend the meetings.

 "We started brainstorming, and Madeleine piped up and said, 'Can I make a spreadsheet?' and I knew we were going to be OK," Christensen recalled.

 Working with administrators at the Center of Hellenic Studies, Madeleine helped coordinate plans around the world, organizing and assigning the readings to the participating colleges, universities and institutions.
 She also planned Brandeis' segment, finding 22 students, faculty, staff and alumni to participate.
 It was broadcast on YouTube in December.

 "I was really impressed that the Brandeis community was able to produce so many people who wanted to do this within three weeks, in the middle of an incredibly difficult semester," Madeleine said.
 "Even with the pandemic and the challenges it brings, this showed we can still engage with each other, and with the world, in positive ways."